ayonli/ipqueue/README.md

 but brings the most powerful queue-lock function cross processes into NodeJS.

 - `new CPQueue()` create a queue instance.
-- `queue.length: number` Returns the length of tasks in the queue that wait to run.
+- `queue.length: number` Returns the length of tasks in the queue waiting to run.
 - `queue.connected: boolean` Returns `true` if the queue is connected to the server, `false` otherwise.